halkeye/release-dashboard/README.md

 # get deps
 npm install

-# run this in one terminal to watch for changes and recompile
-$(npm bin)/webpack -d -w

 # start the server in another terminal.
 Make sure to have your config exported!
 npm start
 ```